-- 1. After consultation with the Bishop, apply to seminary. - 2.
+- 1. After consultation with the Bishop, apply to seminary for Anglican Studies requirements. - 2.
 Enter into a spiritual direction relationship, if not already engaged in one. - 3.
-Begin seminary in the following autumn. - 4.
-Begin sending Ember Day letters to the Bishop, reflecting on your academic experience and personal and spiritual development.
-These letters are Canonically required to be sent quarterly throughout your formation process.
+Begin seminary in the following autumn.

-- 5. Check in with your COM liaison at least once a semester. - 6.
-Complete one unit of Clinical Pastoral Education (CPE), usually in the summer after the first seminary year, and provide the Bishop a copy of the final evaluation. - 7.
-Begin Field Placement in your Middler Year.
-It is expected that you will complete 2 years of Field Education/Placement. - 8.
-In the spring of the second year, have your Middler Evaluation sent to the Bishop's office.
+- 4. Begin sending Ember Day letters to the Bishop, reflecting on your academic experience and personal and spiritual development.
+These letters are Canonically required to be sent quarterly throughout your formation process. - 5.
+Check in with your COM liaison at least once a semester. - 6.
+Complete one unit of Clinical Pastoral Education (CPE), if not already completed, and provide the Bishop a copy of the final evaluation.